tks18/pyquery/README.md

 I built this because data engineering shouldn't feel like a 9-5 chore.
 It should feel like a vibe.
 PyQuery is a **Low-Code ETL** app that lets you clean, transform, and ship data efficiently.
 It's built on **Polars**, so it's blazingly fast (Rust power, Iykyk 🦀).

+**Update 2.0**: The UI just got a glow-up.
+It's cleaner, modular, and ready for anything.

 ---

 ## 🆚 The Vibe Check (Comparison)